 - 1 teaspoon clementine juice

 - Line two baking sheets with parchment and fit a pastry bag with a ½-inch plain tip or coupler; set aside.

 - Blend almonds in a food processor until finely ground.
 Add 1¾ cups confectioners’ sugar and 2 teaspoon zest; pulse to combine.

 - In a separate bowl, whip egg whites and cream of tartar to soft peaks.
 Sprinkle in granulated sugar and whip to stiff peaks.

 - Fold almond mixture into egg whites in two batches.
 Transfer batter to pastry bag and pipe 1-inch rounds an inch apart on prepared baking sheets; let sit 1 hr at room temperature.

 - Heat oven to 300ºF with two racks centered.
 Bake, rotating position after 10 min, until cookies are golden, about 20 min.
 Cool completely before removing from parchment.

 Bake more holiday cookies this year!
-Try these recipes for new pleasures:
+Try these recipes:

 Chocolate Snowman Cookies are stacked almost as high as that snowman in your backyard.
 These taste much better though!